nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

     ```
     The database is now available as an ``ClusterIP`` resource on port ``80``service to other workloads.

-    We just need to use the ``ClusterIP`` of the database service to the connect the front end application.
+    We just need to use the ``ClusterIP`` of the database service to connect from the front end application pod.

 12. Check if you are able to connect to you database.
 We will do this by deploying a standalone postgres pod.